caalle/caalle/README.md

 ### Hi 👋

-I'm engineer currently solvning product, customer and business problems as a Staff Engineer at [@resursbank](https://www.resursbank.se/)
+I'm engineer currently solving product, customer and business problems as a Staff Engineer at [@resursbank](https://www.resursbank.se/)

 <!--
 **caalle/caalle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.